 - Your credit accounts will usually be closed.

-- Your enrollment into a debt management plan will show up on your credit report, and it could negatively impact your score.
+- Your enrollment into a debt management plan will show up on your business credit report, and it could negatively impact your score.

 - You may struggle to receive additional borrowing in the future.

 One benefit to this option is you can outsource the effort of dealing with creditors.
 You may want someone else to handle this for you for the simple reason of freeing you up to focus on growing your business.
 This can be a good solution if you don’t qualify for financing and you’re significantly behind on your debt payments.

 5. Hire a 3rd Party to Settle Your Debts